w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 Many distributed tracing scenarios may be broken when only a subset of calls participated in a distributed trace were recorded.
-At certain load recording information about every incoming and outgoing request become prohibitively expensive.
+At certain load recording information about every incoming and outgoing request becomes prohibitively expensive.
 Making a random or component-specific decision for data collection will lead to fragmented data in every distributed trace.
 Thus it is typical for tracing vendors and platforms to pass recording decision for given distributed